TJU-sjyj/AMU-Tuning/README.md

 ## Acknowledgement
 This repo benefits from [Tip](https://github.com/gaopengcuhk/Tip-Adapter) and [CaFo](https://github.com/OpenGVLab/CaFo).
-Thanks for their works.❤️
+Thanks for their works.